Mimaaa/MINOR_WD_BROTECH/README.md

 # Week 1

-In the first week our assignment we needed to break the web.
+In the first week my assignment was to break the web.

 [Click here](https://github.com/mimaaa/MINOR_WD_BROTECH/blob/master/week-1/README.md#opdracht-11) to read more about the first assignment.

-In the second assignment we needed to fork our project we made in the last week.
-However, I made a [virtual reality](https://github.com/Mimaaa/MINOR_WD_PROJECT1) demo and it's not really practical to research that project.
-Instead, I used the [CMD Amsterdam website](https://cmd-amsterdam.nl) to test certain features.
+In the second assignment I needed to fork the project I made last week However, I made a [virtual reality](https://github.com/Mimaaa/MINOR_WD_PROJECT1) demo and it's not really practical to research that project.
+Instead, I used the [CMD Amsterdam website](https://cmd-amsterdam.nl) to test the given features.

 [Click here](https://github.com/mimaaa/MINOR_WD_BROTECH/blob/master/week-1/README.md#opdracht-12) to read more about the second assignment.